GE-Developer/VOID/README.md

 ---

+## Legal

+By using VOID, you agree to our [Privacy Policy & Terms of Use](https://ge-developer.github.io/VOID/) which cover both the application's legal terms and its privacy practices.

+---

 ## Installation

 **For users:**
 Download VOID directly from the [App Store](https://apps.apple.com/) to use the app.

 **For developers:**
 To explore or contribute to the source code: